Los Angeles Wedding Photographer

 I am a Los Angeles wedding photographer specializing in candid and fun photos of couples celebrating life events.

 To put it simply, you’ll love your wedding photographs.
 And one day, your children will cherish those photos.
-And later, your grandchildren will hang those photos on THEIR walls.
+Later, your grandchildren will hang those photos on THEIR walls.
 Why?
-Because you’re both going to look super badass on your wedding day.
+Because I'm going to create amazing photos for you and your fiancé.

 If you’re looking for a really, really, really good Los Angeles wedding photographer, please consider me.
 I’d love to tell your story.

-Are you looking for LA wedding photographer who is great at capturing spectacular candid pictures, and who also has a fun and quirky photography style?
-Do you want your photos to look different from posed wedding photos you've seen elsewhere?
+Are you looking for LA wedding photographer who's great at capturing spectacular candid pictures, and who also has a fun and quirky photography style?
+Do you want your photos to look different from the wedding photos you've seen elsewhere?
 If so, you've found your wedding photographer.

 better photographs for picky people

-If you'd like to view my best work, please don't miss my gallery of favorite wedding photography featuring hundreds of my best images captured at local venues in Los Angeles.
+If you'd like to view my best work, please don't miss my gallery of favorite wedding photography featuring hundreds (and hundreds) of my best images captured at local venues in Los Angeles.

 I include a client review at the top of this overview because the experience of having me photograph your event is as important as the images that I'll create for you and your fiancé.
 Here are some choice words that a past Los Angeles client shared about me and my work: